• Skip to main content

 Published: September 27, 2022 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Apple cinnamon cake

 Pink lady apples are my favourite type of apples to bake with and I use them in pies, crumbles, muffins and cakes.
 They are also my favourite apples to eat alone and usually the only apples you will find in my house.
-I love them because they are sweet with the perfect flavour and they taste great in any dessert that you bake them in.
+I love them because they are sweet with the perfect flavour and they taste great in any dessert that I bake them in.

 Ingredients for Apple Cinnamon Cake